 The role of a CIO has continuously evolved over the years.
 The first chief technology officers were appointed in the 1980s.
 Over the next few decades, the executive position became commonplace as technology boomed.
-Since then, CIO’s have gained in importance as data, and technological processes have become increasingly important in almost all organizations.
+Since then, CIOs have gained importance as data and technological processes have become increasingly important in almost all organizations.
 Modern CIOs must be able to manage and use data to drive growth, so they must make the right technological choices to facilitate that.

-Further, the role of CIOs has evolved tremendously during the recent health crisis.
-An executive survey conducted by McKinsey to understand the effects of COVID-19 on companies has found that their companies are digitizing their customer relationship management, supply chain, and internal operations three to four years earlier than they would otherwise be.
-The share of digitally enabled products in their portfolios has accelerated by an astounding seven years.
+Further, the role of CIOs has evolved tremendously since the COVID-19 crisis.
+An executive survey conducted by McKinsey to understand the effects of COVID-19 on companies found that their companies are digitizing their customer relationship management, supply chain, and internal operations three to four years earlier than they would otherwise be.
+The share of digitally enabled products in their portfolios was accelerated by an astounding seven years.
 There is no turning back after COVID-19.
 As a result of the crisis, the CIO role has evolved from a technology leader to a cross-functional business leader.
-With the proliferation of IoT as well as AI/ML, AR/VR, Digital Twin, Agile, and DevOps, organizations’ investments and expenditures have increased rapidly.
-Today, CIOs play a critical role with and as business decision-makers to develop an organization’s roadmap that identifies and executes initiatives that will have a significant impact while staying abreast of the latest trends and utilizing technologies that can maintain agility and flexibility no matter what.
+Organizations’ investments and expenditures have increased rapidly with the proliferation of IoT, AI/ML, AR/VR, Digital Twin, Agile, and DevOps.
+Today, CIOs play a critical role with and as business decision-makers in developing an organization’s roadmap that identifies and executes initiatives that will have a significant impact while staying abreast of the latest trends and utilizing technologies that can maintain agility and flexibility no matter what.

 To ensure a company’s success, he mentions five components every CIO should consider when making decisions and strive to balance every decision across all five.
 Here they are:

-- Cost of the product: David Reilly believes that your products need to be priced competitively within the markets where you operate.
+- Cost of the product: David Reilly believes your products need to be priced competitively within the markets where you operate.
 If they are too expensive or you cannot control the costs, the product won’t survive very long in the market.
 Success in any industry depends on intelligent pricing strategies.
-Prices impact design decisions, and they should be reviewed over the long term.
+Prices impact design decisions and should be reviewed over the long term.

-- Quality and reliability of service: He further mentioned that the second aspect is the quality of your product, as well as the reliability.
+- Quality and reliability of service: He further mentioned that the second aspect is the quality of your product and reliability.
 Regardless of price, if the product does not deliver quality and reliability, it will soon hurt your business.
 As a result, it is imperative to balance these two aspects, that is, between the product’s price and quality/reliability.